dashpay/tenderdash/spec/abci++/api.md

 - The Application can use `RequestFinalizeBlock.decided_last_commit` and `RequestFinalizeBlock.byzantine_validators`
   to determine rewards and punishments for the validators.
-- The application must execute the transactions in full, in the order they appear in `RequestFinalizeBlock.txs`, before returning control to Tendermint.
+- The application must execute the transactions in full, in the order they appear in `RequestFinalizeBlock.txs`, before returning control to Tenderdash.
 Alternatively, it can commit the candidate state corresponding to the same block previously executed via `PrepareProposal` or `ProcessProposal`.
 - `ResponseFinalizeBlock.tx_results[i].Code == 0` only if the _i_-th transaction is fully valid.
 - Application is expected to persist its state at the end of this call, before calling `ResponseFinalizeBlock`.